Research & Development

 We aim to be pioneers who create new value at the cutting edge of technology.

-Addressing Societal Needs with Cutting-Edge Technology
+Addressing Social Needs with Cutting-Edge Technology

 Cooperative Road-Vehicle System

-Kyocera‘s Cooperative Road-Vehicle enables communication and cooperation between vehicles equipped with driving automation features, other road users, and transportation infrastructure, to enhance safety and manage roadway congestion.
+Kyocera’s Cooperative Road-Vehicle System enables communication and cooperation between vehicles equipped with driving automation features, other road users, and transportation infrastructure, to enhance safety and manage roadway congestion.
 It communicates essential data using ITS wireless roadside units to warn drivers of danger.
+Successful development of this system will help commercialize autonomous driving, which cannot be achieved through smarter vehicles alone.
+The Cooperative Road-Vehicle System represents a key technology that will enable next-generation transportation, improving safety and security for everyone on the road.

-micro-LED / Proprietary Micro-laser Substrate
+Micro-LED / Proprietary Micro-Laser Substrate

-Using this technology, micro-light sources*3 such as micro-LEDs can be manufactured in high volume on a substrate and stripped off at a low defect rate and low cost.
+Our proprietary technology allows us to create three-dimensional structures in multilayer substrates using ultra-low-defect GaN*1 and other materials, including low-cost silicon or sapphire, yielding proprietary EGOS*2 substrates.
+Using this technology, micro-light sources*3, such as micro-LEDs, can be manufactured in high volumes on a substrate and stripped off at a low defect rate and low cost.
 Micro-light sources are expected to be used in applications ranging from automotive displays to next-generation smart glasses.

 *1 GaN: Gallium nitride

-*2 EGOS: Epitaxial lateral overgrowth GaN On Substrate
+*2 EGOS: Epitaxial lateral overgrowth GaN On Substrate.

 *3 Micro-light source: A light source with one side of an element less than 100 micrometers (μm).